Kristina01111000/Drws_site/README.md

 	- if not figure out how to get patients in for free and not anyone else -> easy
 	- enabled pmp in peepso -> does this fix problem? -> part of it
 	- email not sent out, but choice allowed when signing in
-- add picture to words from dr w
 - fix cellphone view of menu
 - emails for new users not being sent out
 -  new email topics: